Frumph/comic-easel/readme.txt

 `do_action('comic-post-extras');` - Inside the individual post loop, preferably at the bottom after the post div.
 Show's a list of related comics.

+`do_action('comic-transcript');` - generally used under the_content() to display the transcript of the post, if you do not want to use the [transcript] shortcode, this will make it so that it always displays if there is a transcript

 = Adding the Comic area sidebars =

-Sidebars for Comic Easel are added automatically since 05/28/2012 They should appear above all of your other sidebars in the widget panel.
+Sidebars for Comic Easel are added automatically since 05/28/2012 They should appear above all of your other sidebars in the widget panel; and can be toggled on and off in the config.

 == Frequently Asked Questions ==